adobe/reactor-developer-docs/api/guides/access_tokens.md

 ![](/images/access-token/add-launch-api.png)

-On the next screen, you are prompted to create a JWT credential be either generating a new keypair or uploading your own public key.
+On the next screen, you are prompted to create a JSON Web Token (JWT) credential be either generating a new keypair or uploading your own public key.
 For this tutorial, select the **Generate a key pair** option, then select **Generate keypair** in the bottom-right corner.

 ![](/images/access-token/create-jwt.png)